pnp/List-Formatting/column-samples/approval-status-icon-color/README.md

 Version |Date        |Comments
 --------|------------|----------------
 1.0     |June 4, 2023|Initial release
+1.1     |May 22, 2024|Added a note to README.md about the Approvals in Lists feature

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**